neondatabase/website/content/docs/manage/endpoints.md

 isDraft: false
 ---

 An endpoint is the compute instance associated with a branch.
 A single read-write endpoint is created for your project's [root branch](#root-branch) (`main`) by default.
+Neon free tier users can create up to 3 endpoints.
+Endpoints can be created and managed independently of branches.

+For example, you could have three endpoints and 10 branches in your project.
+To work with the branches in your project, you can add and remove endpoints from the branches as necessary.

 To connect to a database that resides on a branch, you must connect via an endpoint that is associated with the branch.
 A Neon project can have multiple endpoints.